Ahadmoen/Amazon_DATA_EDA/README.md

 - **data/amazon_data.csv**: This file contains the raw dataset used for the EDA.
 It includes various attributes of Amazon products such as price, rating, and review count.

-### Notebooks Directory
+### Jupitor Notebooks Directory

-- **notebooks/EDA.ipynb**: This Jupyter notebook contains the complete exploratory data analysis process.
+- **notebooks/Amazon_data.jupyter.ipynb**: This Jupyter notebook contains the complete exploratory data analysis process.
 It includes data cleaning, descriptive statistics, visualizations, and insights derived from the data.
-- **notebooks/Amazon_data_EDA (2).ipynb**: An additional Jupyter notebook that provides a more detailed exploratory data analysis, including advanced visualizations and statistical insights.

-### Scripts Directory

-- **scripts/eda.py**: This Python script performs the EDA.
-It includes functions for data loading, cleaning, visualization, and analysis.
-The script can be run to reproduce the results in the notebook.

-### Visualizations Directory

-- **visualizations/plots/**: This directory contains the plots generated during the EDA.
-Each plot is saved as an image file and can be used for presentations or reports.

 ### Tableau Directory

-- **tableau/Amazon_Dashboard_byRating.twb**: This Tableau workbook contains interactive visualizations of the Amazon product data.
+- **tableau/Amazon_Dashboard_byRating.tableau.twb**: This Tableau workbook contains interactive visualizations of the Amazon product data.
 The dashboard focuses on analyzing product ratings and their distribution.

 ### Excel Directory

-- **excel/cleaned_amazon_data.xlsx**: This Excel file contains the cleaned version of the Amazon product dataset.
-It was used for further analysis and visualization.
+- **excel/cleaned_data and analysis.xlsx**: This Excel file contains the cleaned version of the Amazon product dataset. and performs basic calculations and descriptve and correlation works on it

 ### Requirements File